In this Episode

 Absolutely, it’s like when I’m meeting somebody new, I say, “Watch this first.
 Here’s a chance to get to know me a little bit.”

 I love it.
-Another way to hack the Facebook algorithm that I’ve used is, let’s say I found a video, one in particular comes to mind, Jonathan Fields, a guest on my other podcast, The Optimized Geek, great episode by the way.
+Another way to hack the Facebook algorithm that I’ve used is, let’s say I found a video, one in particular comes to mind, Jonathan Fields, a guest on my other podcast, Get Yourself Optimized, great episode by the way.
 I found an amazing talk that he gave at Inbound about mindfulness and how he had tinnitus and this was actually the gateway to mindfulness for him, it was driving him nuts, he was ready to kill himself.
 He still has tinnitus, but he had overcome what he was doing to his psyche through mindfulness meditation, and this is such a powerful talk.
 I had tinnitus for awhile so I was going to post this video, but it’s only on YouTube.
 I’m about to post it this on Facebook, I’m thinking, “No, no, this is going to get buried.”
 Nobody is going to see this, I wrote about my own story, a few paragraphs.
 I thought okay, let’s take this, turn it into five paragraph article posted to my Huffington Post column, and then that’s what I submit.
 I include an embed of Jonathan’s YouTube video in my HuffPo article.
 Before I even had a chance to push it on my own, HuffPo was pushing it and I got 1,100 likes within a day before I even mentioned that I wrote that article.
 So much more effective to understand the algorithm that you’re dealing with, if it’s edgerank Facebook versus YouTube, you got to play in that environment.
 I also love what you’re talking about the social media hamster wheel.
 It’s so true with Snapchat, you’re creating all this amazing content and it just evaporates so quickly.
 That’s what drives me nuts about Snapchat.
 I’m just not willing to invest that much in Snapchat.
 How about yourself?
 Because all the stuff disappears.
 You get the authority and positioning of your accounts but then what do you have to show after the stuff evaporates?

 Exactly.
 I guess we share similar passion, probably because we’ve done SEO for so long and realize the power of basically evergreen content.
 I would agree, for me, I treated as the 80/20 rule, and realize that YouTube is where our biggest leverage is by far.
 That is the ball that cannot get dropped for me and my business.
 We prioritize YouTube.
 We want good content on YouTube and we’re always striving to rank those videos because those will going to give us a month of reach, six months of reach, years.
 We have videos that have ranked for years.
 It just keeps adding and it keeps building.
 With extra time, I do like to allocate because I do think there is value, so I experiment a little bit on Snapchat but to answer your question again, it’s not our strategy.
 It’s not the business builder what we are thinking big picture, it’s where we then want to be relevant, we want to test things out, experiment a little bit, see if we can get any traction there.
 I do think there’s a lot of value in being on other platforms, but you got to know your priorities.
 If I get to that, cool.
 If not, no worries.
 But there are certain things we never let drop in YouTube, is that for us.